OpenLiberty/ci.gradle/docs/installLiberty.md

 When installing Liberty from a JAR file, the Liberty license code is needed to install the runtime.
 When you are installing Liberty from the Liberty repository, you can see the versions of Liberty available to install and find the link to their license using the index.yml file.
 After opening the license, look for the `D/N: <license code>` line.
 Otherwise, download the runtime archive and execute `java -jar wlp*runtime.jar --viewLicenseInfo` command and look for the `D/N: <license code>` line.

-Note: Either `install` or `assemblyArtifact` closure should be used.
-They shouldn't be used together.
-If both are specified the Maven repository with `assemblyArtifact` is used.
+Note: It recommended to use either `install` or `assemblyArtifact` block should be used.
+If both blocks are specified the Maven repository with `assemblyArtifact` is used.

-### Properties for install closure
+### Properties for install block

 Use the `install` to specify the name of the Liberty server to install from the Liberty repository.